-What other flavouring could I use instead of vanilla?
+What other flavoring could I use instead of vanilla?

-You could try different extracts, like almond extract, lemon extract or sprinkle in a little nutmeg or cinnamon.
+You could try different extracts, like almond extract, or lemon extract, or sprinkle in a little nutmeg or cinnamon.
 Or both!

 a soft and chewy sugar cookie without vanilla recipe that is full of old fashioned goodness.
 We include two ways to make them in the instructions!

 - 3 cups all-purpose flour